-I am a final-year PhD candidate at the University of Michigan in Ann Arbor advised by Lu Wang and Honglak Lee.
-I’m currently an intern at LG AI Research working on web agents.
-I am interested in test-time techniques, reasoning agents, and LLM post-training.
+I am a research scientist at NVIDIA working on AI research agents.
+I completed my PhD at the University of Michigan in Ann Arbor, where I was advised by Lu Wang and Honglak Lee.
+My research has focused on test-time techniques, reasoning agents, and LLM post-training.
 I was fortunate to work in different places with so many amazing people.
 In summer 2024, I was part of CodeGen team at Cohere led by Matthias Gallé where I worked on large-scale model merging.
 In summer 2023, I was AI2 working with Iz Beltagy and Hao Peng on training models to cite their pretraining data.
 In 2021, I was Amazon AWS working with Kathy Mckeown.
 Prior to that, I was an intern at Naver Labs Europe where I worked on Controllable Text Generation and Energy-based models with Hady Elsahar and Marc Dymetman.

 Fun fact: I play the piano, write, and produce my own music.